 Education and training

-Rachel graduated from Edinburgh Medical School in 2005 and completed Obstetrics and Gynaecology training in Edinburgh before undertaking a Fellowship at the Northern Gynaecological Oncology Centre (NGOC).
+Rachel graduated from Edinburgh Medical School in 2005 and completed obstetrics and gynaecology training in Edinburgh before undertaking a Fellowship at the Northern Gynaecological Oncology Centre (NGOC).
 Rachel went on to complete her PhD in translational ovarian cancer research in 2016 and was awarded a NIHR Clinical Lectureship 2016-2020.

 Medical education

-Rachel is a Senior Clinical Tutor for the Newcastle Local Education Programme (LEP) for Newcastle University and is the Undergraduate Medical Education Quality Lead as well as contributing to the Pastoral service.
+Rachel is a senior clinical tutor for the Newcastle Local Education Programme (LEP) for Newcastle University and is the Undergraduate Medical Education Quality Lead as well as contributing to the Pastoral service.
 She contributes formally to under- and post-graduate teaching and additionally holds supervisory roles within the Masters of Research (MRes) and MBBS courses.

 Research